-It is also clear that generating evasive malware using surrogates is easier for the Ember and Sorel-LGB targets than it is for AVs and the Sorel-FCNN target.
-While the results concerning the AV targets may be explained by the fact that creating surrogates for such complex black-boxes is a hard task, the Sorel-FCNN results indicate that for this specific attack, it may be harder to evade a neural network target.
-This can be attributed to the potentially more complex decision boundary of neural networks that might not be easy to be learned by the surrogates.
+It is also evident that generating evasive malware using surrogates is easier for the Ember and Sorel-LGB targets than for some AVs and the Sorel-FFNN targets.
+While the results concerning the AV targets may be explained by the fact that creating surrogates for such complex black-boxes is a challenging task, the Sorel-FFNN results indicate that for these two attacks, it may be harder to evade a neural network target.
+This can be attributed to the potentially more complex decision boundary of neural networks that might not be easily learned by the surrogates.